 Doug and his family are based in in the Pacific Northwest, and he spends much of his free time hiking, backpacking, snowshoeing, and cycling.

 Joshua Krisiloff is an expert in the fields of big data and predictive modeling.
 Using his experience with advanced Artificial Intelligence and machine learning technologies, advanced mathematical modeling, and software development, Josh is responsible for the continuing development of the analytics behind ExactAsk and all Arjuna services.

 Prior to working for Arjuna, Josh worked for Illinois Rocstar, an aerospace company in the scientific computing industry.
 He was tasked with writing and operating large scale simulations of propellants and energetic materials.
 He also has extensive experience in large scale computing, having worked on advanced mathematical models on Nvidia massively parallel machines.

 Prior to joining Arjuna Solutions, he was a manager in the Deals and Investigative Analytics group within the Forensics Practice at Price Waterhouse Coopers.
-He has led data analytics teams across forensic investigations such as Foreign Corrupt Practices Act violations, fraud, and Ponzi schemes as well as deal-related engagements such as financial carve-outs of large scale divestitures, segmentations and M&A.
+He has led data analytics teams across forensic investigations such as Foreign Corrupt Practices Act violations, fraud, and Ponzi schemes as well as deal-related engagements such as financial carve-outs of large-scale divestitures, segmentations, and M&A.

-During his time with PWC, Rupp was the architect of a large-scale data platform that is still used as the standard for Transaction Services today.
+During his time with PWC, Jeremy was the architect of a large-scale data platform that is still used as the standard for Transaction Services today.
 He also supported the U.S. Secret Service and U.S. Attorneys as the primary data investigator that led to the convictions of Ponzi scheme perpetrators for the largest Ponzi scheme by a user in history.